Comparisoft

 Pricing: Free tier available; paid starts at $12/month

-Best for volunteer scheduling and event sign-ups with the lowest possible friction.
+Best for volunteer scheduling and event sign-ups with the lowest possible friction for coordinators and volunteers alike.

 #2